haacked/haacked.com/_posts/archived/2009/2009-12-07-localizing-aspnetmvc-validation.aspx.markdown

 Turns out I had a bug in the code, which is now corrected in the blog post with a note describing the fix.
 Just scroll down to the `PriceValidator` class.

-As always, I have a code sample you can look at.
-It’s the same example as before, just updated. **[Download the sample](https://haacked.com/code/CustomValidationAttributeDemo.zip "Validation Sample App")!**